SteamDatabase/RemoteControlDocs/README.md

 ```
 POST /steam/games/:appid/run
 ```
-Runs the game in the logged in user's library corresponding to the supplied App ID (if it's installed).
+Runs the game corresponding to the supplied App ID (if it's installed).

 ## Spaces
+'Spaces' in Steam Big Picture refer to different sections of the Big Picture client.
+Currently only a few spaces are known, but more will be added below as they are made known.

 #### Known Space Mappings
 <table>